sammancoaching/website/_learning_hours/small_steps/demo_tdd_intro.md

 ## Learning Goals
 * Describe the Red-Green-Refactor cycle
-* Explain why you write the tests first and not all at once
 * Design a pure function that takes an integer and returns a boolean, using TDD

 ## Session Outline